The bridge in Puenta la Reina has elegant lines.

 Those who study such things dub it “romanesque,” for reasons of style and origin.
 Romanesque structures are distinctly medieval and European.
 They feature circles and arches and emphasize strength and symmetry.

-Despite our wretched hotel experience the night before, it was a glorious morning.
-The grainfields were soft and golden in the early light.
+Despite a wretched hotel experience the night before, the morning was glorious.
+The grain fields were soft and golden in the early light.

 We passed through picturesque villages: Mañeru, Cirauqui, and Lorca.
 The influence of the Knights Templars was felt in each.
 But before the Templars, there were Romans.
 Finding the remains of their efforts at Cirauqui was my priority.